gabizon103/parallel-dataflow/blog/blog.md

 # Implementation
 All of our implementations are written in Rust and operate on Bril programs.

+To make our code less dependent on the specific implementation of the worklist algorithm (i.e. parallel, sequential, mixed, etc.), our code has a flexible trait system.
+First, we have a trait called `DataflowExecutor`, parameterized on a generic type `Pass`.
+Given an implementation of the function `cfg`, which runs a worklist algorithm dictated by `Pass` on a control-flow graph `CFG` object, `DataflowExecutor` provides the function `run` that will run dataflow on all functions within a Bril program and concatenate the results for emission to `stdout`.

+Here, `Pass` is meant to be a generic type representing the kinds of analyses a compiler might use: reaching definitions, constant propagation, liveness analysis, etc. Hence, an element in `Pass` must implement the framework we learned in class, here encoded as a trait called `DataflowSpec`.
+This interface requires its objects to implement a `init`, `meet`, and `transfer` functions.

+Finally, because every worklist implementation must use this same trait, we required both `DataflowExecutor` and `Pass` to implement `Send + Sync`, which allows objects and their references to be transferrable across threads.

 ## Sequential
 Our sequential algorithm is a straightforward implementation of the pseudocode given above.